anupam3693/NeuralNetworks/Anupam_Kumar_EIP2_Batch6_Assignment1.md

 ###3x3 convolution

-3X3 Convolution is a process of extracting features from an image of size lets say HeightxWidthxDepth using 3x3 Filter.
+3X3 Convolution is a process of extracting features from an image of size lets say HxWxD using 3x3 Filter.
 This reduces the dimension of the source image by 2 every consecutive layer.

 Consider 28x28 image with 20 features, if we apply 3x3x10 filter then the next layer output will result into 26x26x10 channels and so on.